moody/Waffle/README.md

 }):Layout()
 ```

-**The builder API.** The same tree, composed fluently instead of as one large nested table. `AddRow`/`AddColumn` append a nested container and return a new builder scoped to it; `Layout()` only needs to be called once, on the root.
+**The fluent API.** The same tree, composed fluently instead of as one large nested table. `AddRow`/`AddColumn` append a nested container and return a new container scoped to it; `Layout()` only needs to be called once, on the root.

 ```lua
 local root = Waffle:Flex({ parent = frame, width = 400, height = 300, direction = "COLUMN" })